What to do when your AC Unit Freezes Up?

 Schedule Professional Maintenance

 Regular servicing ensures your system is functioning at optimal capacity.
 This provides faster and more efficient cooling.
 It also reduces the burden on your AC and optimizes your electricity consumption.
 Moreover, small problems can be identified and rectified early.
 A qualified and licensed HVAC contractor is also trained to check for refrigerant leaks.
-Low levels of refrigerant are a surprisingly common culprit of frozen ac coils.
+Low levels of refrigerant are a surprisingly common culprit of frozen AC coils.